Folklore and Language Archive (MUNFLA)

 The archive comprises extensive collections of Newfoundland and Labrador folksongs and music (See MacEdward Leach and the Songs of Atlantic Canada), folk narratives of many kinds, oral histories, folk customs, beliefs and practices, childlore and descriptions of material culture.

-It has special collections of Newfoundland vocabulary, proverbs and riddles, and houses material for a projected linguistic atlas of the province.
+It has special collections of Newfoundland vocabulary (such as The Dictionary of Newfoundland Word Form Database), proverbs and riddles, and houses material for a projected linguistic atlas of the province.
 Newfoundland popular culture is an increasing element in MUNFLA's holdings, including commercial recordings, radio broadcasts, and recordings of local theatrical performances.